Information for anyone interested in adoption a desert tortoise

 Arizona law has prohibited removal of Sonoran desert tortoises from the wild since 1988.
 The Sonoran desert tortoise is listed as a Candidate species by the USFWS.
 Lawfully obtained desert tortoises may be privately adopted, but desert tortoise adoption in Arizona is subject to specific rules.

-Per Arizona Game and Fish Commission Order 43, "Possession limit is one desert tortoise per person."
+Per Arizona Game and Fish Commission Order 43, "Possession limit is one desert tortoise per person per household."